umbrellio/umbrellio-sequel-plugins/README.md

 rake sequel:undo VERSION=1549624163
 ```

-## RailsCommands
+## Rails DBConsole

 Overrides Rails default `dbconsole` and `db` commands.
-In order to use it, you have to add the following line to you `boot.rb` file:
+In order to use it, you have to add the following line to your `boot.rb` file:

 ```ruby
 require "umbrellio_sequel_plugins/rails_db_command"